Theodore Roosevelt High School (Kent, Ohio): Campus and facilities

 In addition to approximately 70 classrooms, the building contains a multi-purpose gymnasium, auditorium, a library, and a six-lane indoor swimming pool.
 When first opened in 1959, the building contained 27 classrooms, a library, and the gymnasium.
 Several additions have been made to the building and campus since 1959.
 In the mid-1960s, an additional classroom wing was added, followed in the early 1970s by construction of a vocational classroom wing and the auditorium and adjoining scene shop.
 In the late 1970s, two more additions were built; one wing containing classrooms and an indoor swimming pool and the other an expansion of the second floor.
-The most recent additions in 1997 expanded the cafeteria and added a new art room and music storage room, along with several renovations and upgrades throughout the building.
+Additions in 1997 expanded the cafeteria and added a new art room and music storage room, along with several renovations and upgrades throughout the building.
+The most recent additions and updates to the building and campus were completed in 2022 and featured a physical education addition on the building that included a new competition gymnasium, physical education classroom, and entrance lobby, as well as a renovation of the Richard Roberts Auditorium.
+On the campus, a field house was constructed at the football stadium, and the staff and student parking lots were reconfigured and updated.
+The improvements were part of a district-wide project approved by voters in 2020.

 The Roosevelt High School campus covers 90.5 acres along North Mantua Street (State Route 43) in northern Kent, adjacent to the corporate headquarters of the Davey Tree Expert Company.
 Along with the school building on the eastern end of the campus and Stanton Middle School on the western end, there are facilities and practice fields for several sports that are used for physical education and athletic competitions.
 The largest facility is Roosevelt Stadium, built in 1970, which includes a natural grass playing surface, an eight-lane all-weather running track, and locker rooms.
 It is used primarily for football and track and field.
 Adjacent to Roosevelt Stadium on the west is the smaller Stanton Stadium, used for lacrosse and soccer, which has an additional nine-lane all-weather track used by Stanton Middle School.
 Between Stanton Stadium and Stanton Middle School is the Adam S. Hamilton Fitness Center, named after 2007 Roosevelt graduate and athlete Adam S. Hamilton, who was killed on duty in Afghanistan in 2011.
 The center is used by the various athletic teams, physical education classes, athletic healthcare program, and as a locker room for athletic teams who use Stanton Stadium.
 The fitness center opened in 2000 and is housed in the building that previously served as the district's bus garage prior to the construction of Stanton Middle School in 1997.
 It was renovated and rededicated in honor of Hamilton in 2015.
 On the other side of Roosevelt Stadium are the baseball field, softball field, and a six-court tennis complex with additional open practice fields spread mainly along the southern part of campus.
 These fields are generally used for field hockey, football, soccer, and lacrosse.